faris771/Apple_Quality_Classifier/README.md

 # Machine Learning Project - Apple Quality Classification

 ## Introduction
-**ENCS5341** Machine Learning And Datascience project, aims to perform a predictive task on a real-world problem using machine learning models.
+**ENCS5341** Machine Learning And Data Science project, aims to perform a predictive task on a real-world problem using machine learning models.
 We chose a classification task and picked a dataset from Kaggle.
 As a baseline model, we evaluated a nearest neighbor baseline using a distance of our choice and reported the performance of this baseline using both k=1 and k=3.
 We